Criminal Lawyers Victoria

 When only the best criminal defence will do, Melbourne chooses Leanne Warren & Associates.
 An accredited criminal law specialist for over 23 years, Leanne Warren leads an experienced team of lawyers dedicated to getting the best possible result for clients accused of a wide range of criminal offences.

 Dedicated Criminal Lawyers in Melbourne, Leanne Warren & Associates are renowned for their expertise in defending criminal charges from drink driving to murder.
 With experience in the Children’s, Magistrates’, County Courts, Court of Appeal, Supreme Court and High Court, our expert team help you to achieve the best possible outcome for your circumstances.

-The lawyers at Leanne Warren & Associates have over 50 years experience in criminal law combined, to provide clients with the best legal representation in Victoria.
+The lawyers at Leanne Warren & Associates have over 70 years of experience in criminal law combined, to provide clients with the best legal representation in Victoria.

 LL.B - Accredited Criminal Law Specialist